superfly/docs/machines/index.html.md

 nav: machines
 ---

-Fly Machines are the engine of the Fly.io platform: fast-launching VMs that can be started and stopped at subsecond speeds.
-Control them with their fast REST API or the flyctl CLI.
-Or use [Fly Launch](/docs/reference/fly-launch/) for opinionated app-wide configuration and deployment.
+Fly Machines are fast-launching VMs; they can be started and stopped at subsecond speeds.
+You control Machines with their simple REST API or with the flyctl `fly machine` commands.
+On the other hand, if you prefer easy app-wide configuration and containerized deployment for your app, then try [Fly Launch](/docs/reference/fly-launch/).

 ## Learn